 - Opt Out of Pre-Screened Credit Offers.
 Call 888.567.8688 to stop credit bureaus from selling your information.

 - Stop Telemarketers.
 Place your name on the "Do Not Call" registry, managed by the Federal Trade Commission.
-This can be especially useful for family members who may be easily duped.
+This is especially useful for family members who may be easily duped.

 - Protect Paper Documents.
 Shred confidential documents, receipts, and credit offers before discarding.
-Never leave your checkbook or other confidential information, such as applications or statements, in an unlocked desk or cabinet.
+Never leave your checkbook or confidential information, such statements, in an unlocked desk or cabinet.

 - Use a Secure Mailbox.
 A locked mailbox protects mailed documents.